m5lk3n/dotfiles/netbook.md

 bash -c "$(curl -fsSL https://raw.githubusercontent.com/ohmybash/oh-my-bash/master/tools/install.sh)"
 ```

-In `~/.bashrc`, I changed the theme to `powerline` and completed this part of the installatio with:
+In `~/.bashrc`, I changed the theme to `powerline` (I didn't have to install a font) and completed this part of the installation with:

 ```bash
 source .bashrc